Compare the leading business credit cards for UK small businesses.

 No annual fee.

-Representative Example – If you spend £1,200 at a purchase interest rate of 14.9% p.a. (variable) your representative APR will be 14.9% APR (variable).
+Representative Example – If you spend £1,200 at a purchase interest rate of 17.44% p.a. (variable) your representative APR will be 18.9% APR (variable).
 Your APR and credit limit may vary depending on your circumstances.

 The Metro business credit card has a lower APR compared to a lot of the other credit cards out there.
-The advertised APR is currently 14.9%, although if you have a lower credit rating, the rate will likely be higher.
+The advertised APR is currently 18.9%, although if you have a lower credit rating, the rate will likely be higher.

-The card can be used anywhere in the UK and throughout Europe and you won't be charged any foreign exchange fees.
+The card can be used anywhere in the UK and throughout Europe and you won't be charged any foreign currency exchange fees.
 This is a handy perk to have if you regularly need to travel abroad.
 There are no annual fees either.

 The major catch is that you have to also have a commercial or business bank account with Metro Bank in order to qualify for this card.

 Santander’s business credit card is another option worth considering, especially if you travel abroad.
+Here are three of its top features:

 Santander Business Cashback Credit Card